Gear Review:

 ( -LEFT ) MY "GRAB & GO" WORKSTATION KEYBOARD DESIGN.

-Based upon the Yamaha CS's svelte dimensions, weight and three octave mini-keyboard.
-Hopefully, some forward-thinking synth manufacturer will see my design and make it!
+Based upon Yamaha's svelte "ReFace" line of keyboards.
+Same dimensions, weight and three octave mini-keyboard.
+Hopefully, some day this workstation will be made.

 So, what can I say about the RolandStudio Electronics' SE-02?
 Honestly, I thought I'd be writing a very positive review on it based upon my initial impressions.
 However, once I actually had one in front of me to test my first impressions were dashed by it's underwhelming sound, worrisome build-quality and less than optimal implementation of features ( -companies shouldn't rely so heavily upon firmware updates to "get it right" after the fact! ).
 The SE-02's less than intuitive design and irksome operation ( -as described above ) didn't help matters either.